Gathering Data#

 You may want to restrict your crawl to a particular domain.
 There are many ways to do that.

-The easiest way to do this is to add a class attribute allowed_domains
+The easiest way to do this is to add a class attribute allowed_domains to your crawler.

 from langsearch.spiders import WebSpider